Fumeng-Yang/annotation-tool/README.md

 1. **Adding New Papers**
    - Add rows to the "Papers" sheet
-   - Assign papers to coders by adding paper_ids to their sheets
+   - Assign papers to coders by adding ids to their sheets

 2. **Adding New Coders**
    - Create a new sheet named "Coder_[Name]"
    - Add the same column headers as other coder sheets
-   - Populate with paper_ids
+   - Populate with ids

 3. **Monitoring Progress**
    - Check individual coder sheets for their annotations